Overview

 addDoc(collectionRef, data)

-An upsert works regardless if a document exists or not, and has the same result (idempotent).
-It is destructive, aka override any existing document: It has the effect of a creation:
+An upsert works regardless if a document exists or not.
+It is destructive, as it override any existing document.

 setDoc(docRef, data)

-We assume the document already exists: we use the update pattern or the set merge pattern.
+We assume the document already exists: we use the update pattern or the set with merge pattern.

-The update pattern is a strict update: it correctly fails if the document doesn't exist.
+The update function is a strict update: it correctly fails if the document doesn't exist.

-const change = { displayName: "Johnny Appleseed" }
+const change: Partial<User> = { displayName: "Johnny Appleseed" }

 // sub-field